SemanticMediaWiki/SemanticExtraSpecialProperties/README.md

 	}
 }
 ```
-1. From your MediaWiki installation directory, execute
-   `composer require mediawiki/semantic-extra-special-properties:~2.0`
-2. It is strongly recommended to rebuild existing semantic data and run
+- It is strongly recommended to rebuild existing semantic data and run
   Semantic MediaWiki's rebuild data process.
-3. Navigate to _Special:Version_ on your wiki and verify that the package
+- Navigate to "Special:Version" on your wiki and verify that the package
   have been successfully installed.

 ## Usage

 The annotation process for predefined properties is mostly done in the background
-and therefore doesn't need any special interaction from a user but [`LocalSettings`][mw-localsettings] for
+and therefore does not need any special interaction from a user but [local settings][mw-localsettings] for
 `SESP` need to be enabled.

 For details about available settings, please have a look at the [configuration](docs/00-configuration.md) document.

+If you are upgrading from an version earlier than 2.0 you must migrate existing
+configuration settings as shown in the [migration documentation](docs/02-migration-to-20.md)

 ## Contribution and support

 If you have remarks, questions, or suggestions, please send them to semediawiki-users@lists.sourceforge.net.
 You can subscribe to this list [here](http://sourceforge.net/mailarchive/forum.php?forum_name=semediawiki-user).

 If you want to contribute work to the project please subscribe to the
 developers mailing list and have a look at the [contribution guildline](/CONTRIBUTING.md).
 A list of people who have made contributions in the past can be found [here][contributors].

 * [File an issue](https://github.com/SemanticMediaWiki/SemanticExtraSpecialProperties/issues)
 * [Submit a pull request](https://github.com/SemanticMediaWiki/SemanticExtraSpecialProperties/pulls)
-* Ask a question on [the mailing list](https://semantic-mediawiki.org/wiki/Mailing_list)
+* Ask a question on [the mailing list](https://www.semantic-mediawiki.org/wiki/Semantic_MediaWiki_mailing_lists)
-* Ask a question on the #semantic-mediawiki IRC channel on Freenode.

 ### Tests